Bizarre Prophetic Commands/2

 Overview

 Commentators debate whether the bizarre, burdensome, and potentially distressing actions demanded of prophets were fulfilled in real life or not.
 Rambam asserts that most, if not all, of these took place in prophetic visions, assuming that Hashem would never command His prophets to act in ways which could be perceived as inappropriate.
 The Rid and Shadal, in contrast, take a more literal reading of the text and assume that prophets lived symbolic lives, actively and publicly performing the deeds commanded of them.
 While the Rid does not attempt to mute the harshness of such commands, in many cases, Shadal reinterprets the directives in ways that mitigate the shame or pain that they might cause the prophet.
 Finally, Abarbanel assumes that the issue is case dependent.
-Wherever the narrator explicitly shares that a command was fulfilled, it must be assumed that the symbolic action was performed for real; otherwise it is possible that it took place only in a prophetic dream.
+Wherever the narrative explicitly shares that a command was fulfilled, it must be assumed that the symbolic action was performed for real; otherwise it is possible that it took place only in a prophetic dream.

 Prophetic Vision